-Thanks to the work of a volunteer the Emotion Sensation Feeling Wheel will soon be available for download and print as a Spanish language resource.
-In order to make this therapy resource accessible to therapists working in ESL communities in the United States, and native speakers beyond US borders, this resource – in PDF form – is being made available at no charge.
-To download the Spanish emotion sensation feeling wheel, check for updates on this page or send an email to request an update on the progress.
+In order to make this therapy resource accessible to therapists working in ESL communities in the United States and native speakers beyond US borders, this resource is being made available at no charge for individuals using for personal use and for professionals working in non-profit organizations or schools.
+To download the Spanish emotion sensation feeling wheel, pick one of the options above.

 Blank feeling wheel

 As described above, this feeling wheel is available in a partially blank, open-ended format, this enables this version of the worksheet to be used as a traditional feelings wheel (with nuanced emotions described in the outer ring) or as a way for students, clients, or individuals doing their own personal work to use to name and identify the particular sensations that their body feels when they experience the matched emotion on the inner rings of the feelings wheel.
 Download the PDF pack to get this blank emotion wheel in three sizes: 8.5″x11, an XL 11×11″ version split to print on to 8.5 x 11″ sheets, or an XXL version which you can have printed at a large-format printer near you.